jamerrq/Competitive-Programming/README.md

 Most of the solutions are written in Java because it was the language I was using when I started CP.\
 Now, I'm using Python and barely C++.\
-Most of the solutions are also a naive approach and sometimes I use a piece of DP and greedy strategies.\
+At the beggining the solutions were made from a naive approach while I was on my way to learn the bases.\
+Since there, I have learned some estrategies as greedy algorithms, dynamic programming, DFS, BFS, etc.\
 I'm also in the way to learn new strategies and algorithms to improve my skills.